WNV has been identified in mosquitoes in the Animas Valley.

 You can help AMCD in its endeavor to protect you, your pets and the community!

 Believe it or not, larvae has been found under ice in our District!

 Crews are out treating sewer lagoons & storm drains and checking 'standing waters' throughout the District.

 Below are examples of checking and pre-treatment of mosquito habitat in sewer lagoons and storm drains.

 ANIMAS MOSQUITO CONTROL DISTRICT RESIDENTS!

-Just a reminder that you will be seeing our people in your area.
-We will be attempting to contact you, the property owners/resident, for permission to inspect for mosquito habitats.
-If no one is at home, we will leave a ‘door hanger’ letting you know that we were there and would like to schedule another time for inspection.
+This is a reminder from Durango’s Special District, Animas Mosquito Control (AMCD), that our spring mosquito abatement activities have begun.
+AMCD will be attempting to contact you to access your property to inspect for mosquito habitats.
+If no one is at home, we will leave a ‘door hanger’ letting you know that AMCD was there and would like to schedule another time for inspection.

-As always, we at AMCD want to thank all of our District residents for your support and for working with us in years past, in the present and hopefully into the future!
+AMCD thanks all of you in our District for your support and for working with us in years past, in the present and into the future!

 * With the amount of snowfall this winter and the precipitation expected through rainfall, the Animas Valley could see more than one high water event.
 Due to this potential, the AMCD crews may need to access properties along the river to inspect for, and treat, mosquito habitats more than once.